International Student Homestay Charter

 • A packed lunch (sandwiches, a drink, fruit and a snack) – if on a full board option.

-• Dinner will be the normal family evening meal (meat/fish/chicken with vegetables and potatoes or pasta with salad etc) This is a good time of day to chat with the family and practice your English!
-Please advise the family in advance if you are not going to be home for dinner.
+• Dinner will be the normal household evening meal (meat/fish/chicken with vegetables and potatoes or pasta with salad etc) This is a good time of day to chat with the host and practise your English!
+Please advise your host in advance if you are not going to be home for dinner.

 Laundry, Linen and Towels

-• Families will provide students with a towel on arrival and their bed will be freshly made.
+• Hosts will provide students with a towel on arrival and their bed will be freshly made.

-• Families will do students’ laundry on a weekly basis and most families show students where to place their clothes to be washed each week and explain how their family laundry works.
+• Hosts will do students’ laundry on a weekly basis and most hosts show students where to place their clothes to be washed each week and explain how their household laundry works.

-• Host families do not provide toiletries so you should bring these with you.
+• Homestays do not provide toiletries so you should bring these with you.

 Use of the House:

-• Students should have access to one shower a day in the host family, but should be respectful of the time they spend in the bathroom and the amount of hot water they use as homes are often busy, and students should be aware of others needs.
+• Students should have access to one shower a day in the homestay, but should be respectful of the time they spend in the bathroom and the amount of hot water they use as homes are often busy, and students should be aware of other’s needs.
 It is also normal to clean the bath/shower/wash basin after each use.

 • Students shouldn’t take food from kitchen without permission.